jougene/jougene/README.md

 ### Hi there 👋 I am Eugene

-I am NodeJS Developer with good knowledge in devops culture.
+I am NodeJS Developer with good knowledge in infrastructure stuff.
 Interesting not only in Javascript but alse Golang, Rust, Elixir.

 ## My tech stack